Amenities At Our Inn on Cape Cod

 - Central air-conditioning, heating and ceiling fans

-- Luxury linens and pillow-top mattresses on 7 Queen/King beds
+- Luxury linens and pillow-top mattresses on 2 Queen, 4 King and Twin beds

-- 5 electric fireplaces for extra coziness in Fall/Winter
+- 5 electric fireplaces for extra year-round coziness

 - On-site parking for up to 8 cars